 – Dusty Baker

 Play around with other hitting styles if you like.
 Try to swing like your favorite Major Leaguers.
 But in the end, stick with what works best for you.
 You will find that you are most successful if you hit the way your body tells you to.
-Bret Barberie, ex-Montreal Expo infielder, once said that he modeled his hitting style after George Brett, Don Mattingly, and several other idols.
-Bret Barberie had the natural talent to get to the Major Leagues, but if he had swung the bat like Bret Barberie instead of trying to emulate his favorite players, maybe we would know who he was.
-(He DID score Jillian Barberie, so he must have been doing something right.)
+Bret Barberie, ex-Montreal Expo infielder, once said that he modeled his hitting style after George Brett, Don Mattingly, and several other idols, but that didn’t exactly make him a household name.

 Choose a Bat